npm/npmo-docs/troubleshooting/faq.md

 That's all there is to it, wait a few minutes and the secondary should be synced with the primary server.

-For more details, see [Replication for Backups and HA](../tutorials/replication.md).
+For more details, see replication for [Backups and HA](../tutorials/backups-and-ha.md).

 ## What's the difference between a scoped package and an unscoped package?